 The first, and most obvious danger, is that users are often under the illusion that because the images disappear after a certain amount of time, they’re only being viewed by the recipient.
 Unfortunately, this is not the case as people can screenshot what is being sent to them, enabling them to have permanent access to the image.
 If your child is sending something they don’t want everyone to see, this could be a potential risk to them.

 Another common risk for teen users on Snapchat is that they don’t always know who they are befriending.
-If someone gets a hold of their Snap username and they accept it, they will be able to view any of the photos they post to their public story, as well as approaching them to private message.
+If someone gets a hold of their Snap username and they accept it, they will be able to view any of the photos they post to their public story, as well as approach them to private message.
 These stories and messages could include information about their whereabouts and their private lives.

 Snapchat vs Instagram